Taslim-hub/aws-rsvp-web-app/README.md

 The project demonstrates a full-stack cloud architecture using CDN, serverless computing, and both SQL and NoSQL databases.

+This project was initially based on a tutorial, with additional hands-on implementation, debugging, and deployment carried out independently.
+I worked on understanding the complete architecture, fixing data inconsistencies, and ensuring real-time updates.

 ---

 ## 🛠️ Technologies Used